dyluc/dyluc.github.io/_posts/2020-12-07-rover-images.md

 }
 ```

 Next, creating the HttpClient involves setting the proxy selector, `getDefault()` gets the system default selector.
 Then we can set the client to accept no cookies and always follow any redirects the server may throw at us.
-In the send method, we pass the request object we just made, and a BodyHandler which will create the file if it doesn't already exist, or override it's contents if it does.
+In the send method, we pass the request object we just made, and a BodyHandler which will create the file if it doesn't already exist, or override its contents if it does.

 ```java
 HttpClient client = HttpClient.newBuilder()